Mbaez97/vast-challenge3-2025/README.md

     - Through visual analytics, provide evidence that Nadia is, or is not, doing something illegal.
     - Summarize Nadia's actions visually.
 Are Clepper's suspicions justified?

+## Submission

+The submission consists of:
+- `index.htm`: Contains the written answers to all four challenge questions along with images of the visualizaions and analysis.
+- Video demonstration: [https://youtu.be/ibX6Hd1Dvuc](https://youtu.be/ibX6Hd1Dvuc) showing the interactive visualization tools and their usage.

 ## Project structure:
+- `app/`: Flask application containing the main visualization system.
+  - `static/`: Static files (CSS and JavaScript) for visualizations.
+    - `css/`: Stylesheets for different visualization components.
+    - `js/`: JavaScript files for interactive visualizations.
+  - `templates/`: HTML templates for the Flask web interface.
+  - `visualizations/`: Python modules for data processing and visualization logic.
-- `data/`: Contains the knowledge graph data in JSON format.
+- `data/`: Contains the knowledge graph data in JSON and CSV formats.
-- `notebooks/`: Jupyter notebooks for data analysis and previous visualization.
+- `notebooks/`: Jupyter notebooks for data analysis and exploration.
-- `src/`: Source code for data processing and visualization .
-  - `backend/`: Backend code for data processing and analysis.
-  - `frontend/`: Frontend code for visualizations and user interface.
+- `images/`: Project images and diagrams.
+- `index.htm`: Main submission file.
 - `README.md`: This file, providing an overview of the project.
-- `pyproject.toml`: List of Python dependencies for the project.
+- `pyproject.toml`: Python dependencies and project configuration.
+- `uv.lock`: Lock file for UV package manager.

 ## Running flask app